 - Massive arrival of waved albatrosses to Española Island where the amazing courtship starts

-- Eggs of green sea turtles begin to hatch
+- Eggs of green sea turtles begin to hatch and babies emerge

 - Eggs of land iguanas hatch on Isabela Island